The Technology Behind The AI Club

 Crowd Memory

 Every conversation generates structured memories — preferences, expertise, facts, and personality traits — extracted asynchronously by AI.
 These memories are stored with weighted confidence scores that account for relationship context and conversation depth, creating a rich understanding of each member over time.
+Memories are only reinforced if the relevance score is 0.5 or above, preventing low-quality extractions from polluting the graph.

 The innovative part is what happens next: the system uses these memories to find knowledge gaps and surface recommendations from the wider community.
+Suggestion generation uses Grok 4.20 multi-agent with a first-principles thinking approach to produce genuinely useful, personalised recommendations.

 flowchart TD